-- On April 27, 2026, the company's management held a video conference with the Turkish Ministry of Agriculture.
+- On June 25, 2026, the company's management held a video conference with the Saudi Cultural and Film Company.

-- On April 23, 2026, the company's management held a remote meeting with the team in Turkey.
+- On June 16, 2026, the company's management held a video conference with relevant enterprises and cultural companies in Turkey.

 Financial News